 A myopic shift is an increase in the degree of nearsightedness.
 This can be due to natural aging of the eye, but it can also be the result of cataracts or diabetes.
+This may or may not lead to extreme myopia.

 For cataracts, this can be when the protein clumps form over the nucleus of the lens, causing the greatest opacity.
 The treatment is usually surgery.